ahamlinman/randomizer/README.md

 ## Try the Demo

 You'll need the [Go][go] toolchain installed to try the demo program.

-1. Clone this repository: `go get go.alexhamlin.co/randomizer`.
-(Or, with Go 1.11+, just `git clone` to any location.)
+1. Clone this repository and `cd` into it
 1. Build the demo: `go build ./cmd/randomizer-demo`
 1. See what to do next: `./randomizer-demo help`